 - Fears and anxieties which hinder bowel movements

 Age can also be a factor.
 Older dogs are most vulnerable to constipation.
 Therefore, it is vital to take special care of dogs in their senior stage.
-Osteoarthritis and other conditions can make it difficult for dogs to defecate.
+Also, Osteoarthritis and other conditions can make it difficult for dogs to defecate.

 What To Give A Constipated Dog?

 It is highly recommended to consult your vet before starting any treatment for the dog's constipation.
-From administering medications to changes in diet, there are several ways to treat your dog's constipation as follows:
+Then, From administering medications to changes in diet, there are several ways to treat your dog's constipation as follows:

 To cure the constipation of your dog, feeding them a small amount of pumpkin can help.
 The high fiber and water content in pumpkin helps in relieving constipation.
-You can use fresh pumpkin or even a canned pumpkin puree for this.
+In addition, You can use fresh pumpkin or even a canned pumpkin puree for this.
 You can also check out our Pumpkin Turmeric Dog Treats.

 Related: Best Safe Fruits for Dogs